Emmacharleswilson/fab-fitness/README.md

 - As a shopper, I want to be to view all products, so that I can decide what I want to buy.
 - As a shopper, I want to be able to view products in more detail.
 - As a shopper, I want to be able to view reviews left by other customers for products, so that I can understand whether the product is worth purchasing.
-- As a shopper, I want to be able to see a confirmation when a product is added to my shopping bag, so that I can avoid accidentally adding multiple quantities of the same item.
+- As a shopper, I want to be able to see a confirmation when a product is added to my shopping bag so that I can avoid accidentally adding multiple quantities of the same item.
-- As a shopper, I want to be able to view my bag, so that I can see what is in my bag and adjust quantities
+- As a shopper, I want to be able to view my bag, so that I can see what is in my bag and adjust the quantities

 #### **Customers (Logged in) Stories**
 - As a logged-in user, I want to be able to save my details, so that I can avoid retyping my details again.